Lakshay-Jain-1/ine-asssignment-swift-bid/README.md

 ## SwiftBid || INE Assignment
 Live URl: https://swift-bid.onrender.com
-### System Design
+### Functional Flow Diagram
-Before starting the assignment, I created system design to outline the structure and workflow of the application.
+Before starting the assignment, I created Functional Flow Diagram to outline the structure and workflow of the application.
 This provides an overview of how the application operates.

 <img src="./frontend/public/systemDesign.png" alt="System Design">